 Girls trapped in child marriage tend to be poor, under-educated, and living in rural areas where birth and death rates are high and where conflict is common.
 Fear of premarital pregnancy, rape, hunger, and homelessness are all drivers of child marriage, according to a 2013 World Vision report.
 Other drivers include harmful traditional practices and the lack of alternative opportunities for girls — in particular, the lack of opportunity to go to school.

 World Vision works to reduce child marriage by enforcing existing laws that prohibit child marriage, improving access to quality education, creating safe areas for women and girls during humanitarian emergencies, and mobilizing enlightened community leaders and parents to combat gender prejudices.

 Forced to marry at age 14

-It was a pretty and ordinary morning in rural Mozambique when Belita, 14, received heartbreaking news.
+It was an ordinary morning in rural Mozambique when Belita, 14, received heartbreaking news.
 She would soon be forced to marry.

 “This man comes to my house to ask my parents to marry me this year,” she recalls.
 “They accepted.”

 After learning the news, Belita crossed paths with child parliament members at her school.
 “I learned a lot of things about children’s rights and the consequences of child marriage that day,” she says about their conversation.
 World Vision-supported child parliament programs, in partnership with local governments, help to raise children’s awareness of their rights and develop their leadership skills.

 Belita was determined to change her fate.
 She tried to make her parents change their mind — but to no avail.
 They insisted that she would marry, no matter what it took.